Last Updated: March 06, 2025

 summons letter is a legal notice that you may be getting sued, usually, small claims court and you must appear in court in front of a judge on a specific date.
 Some people call this a complaint summons or a summons and complaint.
 You are now a party to a lawsuit and must answer the summons.
 It will contain the name of the court, the case number, the parties involved, and what you are legally required to do.
 The summons letter can be delivered by a law officer or registered mail.

 You may receive a summons letter when a creditor has filed a lawsuit against you in court for unpaid debt.
 DO NOT ignore this letter.
 It will not go away and you may lose all rights to dispute the matter!
-You may end up with a garnishment of your wages or having your bank account levied.
+You may end up with a garnishment of your wages or having your bank account levied, potentially causing significant lost income over time.

 Whether your letter is entitled a summons letter, a summons or a court summons letter, they are the same thing.
 Other parties believe that you owe them money and they have filed a lawsuit against you in court and you will have to defend the court case.